camilapulido/Neuron-Energy-Consumption/README.md

 ##  Data Collection, Analysis and Visialization of Energy Signals from Neuronal Synapses.
 Author: Camila Pulido.
 PhD.

-## I. Image processing: Extract and organize fluorescent signal from individuals boutons from a neuron
+## I. Image Processing: Extracting and Organizing Fluorescent Signals from Individual Boutons within a Neuron:

 This protocol delineates the analysis of ATP dynamics within synaptic boutons, employing the last generation of the genetically engineered ATP biosensors, called iATPSnFR2, as detailed in a recent [publication](https://www.biorxiv.org/content/10.1101/2023.08.24.554624v1)